-There’s nothing in your toolbox that can make up for a quality knife.
+Nothing in your toolbox can make up for a quality knife.
 Whether it’s a utility knife, hunting knife, pocket knife, or an everyday carry knife, you need a sharp, solid blade in your arsenal.
-There are a lot of things to consider when choosing the best knife, including blade type and material, weight, blade length, or non-assisted or assisted opening type.
-These features sometimes come down to personal preference but are also based on the main use of the knife.
+There are many things to consider when choosing the best knife, including blade type and material, weight, blade length, or non-assisted or assisted opening type.
+These features sometimes come down to personal preference but are also based on the primary use of the knife.

-But, before worrying about the features of the blade, you need to pick a style of blade.
-There are several styles of knives on the market, and choosing the best blade comes down to how you plan to use the knife.
-Maybe you’re a tradesperson who needs a very specific knife for your profession or just looking to have an everyday carry knife available for various cuts.
-Our knife overview will briefly explain and compare a handful of utility, snap-off, everyday carry, and fixed blade knives.
+But, before worrying about the features of the blade, you need to pick a blade style.
+There are several styles of knives on the market, and choosing the best blade depends on how you plan to use the knife.
+You are a tradesperson who needs a particular knife for your profession or is just looking for an everyday carry knife for various cuts.
+Our knife overview will briefly explain and compare a handful of utility, snap-off, everyday carry, and fixed-blade knives.

 Utility Knives

-The main things you’re looking for in a quality utility knife are:
+The main things you are looking for in a quality utility knife are:

 - A comfortable, ergonomic grip.